MCP is not dead, it's being misused

 In our case, this DSL is injected into the LLM’s context as a structured prompt: it describes the intents recognized by the agent, the expected parameters for each intent, and the dialog rules to follow to collect them.

-This prompt specialization makes classification significantly more stable and considerably reduces the cognitive load imposed on the model.
+This prompt specialization makes classification more stable and cuts the cognitive load imposed on the model: fewer tokens in context, less ambiguity, fewer errors.

-Once the intent is classified and entities are extracted, the SDK — on the code side — knows which intent corresponds to which MCP call.
+Once the intent is classified and entities are extracted, the SDK, on the code side, knows which intent corresponds to which MCP call.
 And it orchestrates a collection dialog when information is missing:

 - “For which dates would you like to request this time off?”